sitdownwithme/DAE-PROJECTS/docs/_pages/projects.md

     <div style="flex: 1; min-width: 300px;">
       <h3>Overview</h3>
       <p>
-        This capstone project expands the Mini SOC into a <strong>law enforcement-focused SOC lab</strong> that simulates protecting municipal infrastructure like 911 CAD systems, evidence databases, and surveillance networks.
-It integrates <strong>custom SIEM detection rules, law enforcement playbooks, and court-admissible chain-of-custody documentation</strong>.
+        The Law Enforcement SOC Project is the <strong>expanded phase of my Mini SOC</strong>.
+It extends the training SOC into a <strong>law enforcement-focused environment</strong>, simulating protection of municipal infrastructure like 911 CAD systems, evidence databases, and surveillance networks.
+It integrates <strong>custom SIEM detection rules, forensic playbooks, and court-admissible chain-of-custody documentation</strong> to mirror real-world investigative needs.
       </p>

       <h3>Technologies Used</h3>